 He's also gone straight in as one of the BBC's main Six Nations pundits and commentators, where he's not afraid to tell the English they're talking nonsense.

 Since his retirement at the end of the 2010/2011 season, Quinlan has enjoyed a highly successful career in punditry.

 Now a mainstay on Sky Sports, Quinlan also writes a weekly column with the Irish Independent and presents the sports coverage on Newstalk Breakfast.

-He's also a brand ambassador for Ulster Bank, and embarks on a media tour of the country with the RBS Six Nations trophy every winter.
+He's also a brand ambassador for the Ulster Bank League, and embarks on a media tour of the country with the RBS Six Nations trophy every winter.

 7) David Wallace

-Having done rugby analysis and punditry with organisations such as Aviva and STATSports Technologies since his 2012 retirement, Wallace was recently appointed Bank of Ireland's Business Development Manager for the Munster region.
+Having done rugby analysis and punditry with organisations such as Aviva and STATSports Technologies since his 2012 retirement, Wallace is now Bank of Ireland's Business Development Manager for the Munster region.
 Wallace's BOI appointment coincided with the bank extending its sponsorship of Munster Rugby until the 2023/24 season.
-In his new role, Wallace will report to former All-Ireland-winning Tipperary hurling manager, Liam Sheedy.

 The back row great is also a shareholder in confectionary store firm Mr Simms Olde Sweet Shoppe, and a board member with Special Olympics Ireland.